United pulls 737 Max until June, adding to Boeing woes

 United expects to cancel about 75 flights per day this month and 56 flights per day in January.
 The airline said it has been swapping aircraft and using spare planes to try to minimize disruptions.

 Southwest Airlines, which was counting on the Max to update its fleet, has said it will add the plane back into its schedule in April.
-American Airlines did the same last week.
+American Airlines announced the same expectation last week.

+Southwest has been canceling about 175 flights each weekday and is among the hardest hit by the Max grounding.
+The airline had 34 Max planes when they were grounded and expected more to be delivered this year.

+The Federal Aviation Administration has not said exactly when the Max would return to the skies, but it has said the certification process would not be completed by the end of this month.

 Spirit AeroSystems, based in Witchita, Kansas, said Friday that Boeing asked that deliveries be wound down by the end of the year.
 Revenue from 737 Max components account for more than half of Spirit’s total annual revenue.
 The company employs 13,500 people, and is the largest job provider in Kansas’ biggest city.

 This week, Kansas Gov. Laura Kelly said that the state may have to help pay workers at a company if the planes don’t return to the sky soon.
-Shares of Spirit AeroSystems Holdings Inc. slid 2% Friday.
+Shares of Boeing fell 1% while Spirit AeroSystems Holdings Inc. slid 0.5% Friday.
+United Airlines’ stock was up about 0.5% Friday.